dannyboy849/Full_YOLOv11_Tutorial/README.md

 # This will serves as a start-from-finish guide for YOLO training
 This is all in your bash terminal, but modifying any of the files inside YOLO will be in Python.
-Good Luck!
+( <br> )
+**If you use this repository for guidance, please cite this repo.
+Good Luck!**

 ### First, I would like to give credit to my co-researcher, Mathis Morales, for their repository that helped tremendously with setting up the Docker Container!
 ```bash